-You are required to have a minimum CGPA of mid-B (3.0), and a minimum GPA of B+ (3.3) in the final year of undergraduate studies.
+You are required to have a minimum CGPA of mid-B (3.0), and a minimum GPA of B+ (3.3) in the final year of undergraduate studies, of 300 and 400 level courses.
 Admission is highly competitive and meeting this requirement does not guarantee admission.